-Eleanor Roosevelt first came to Campobello in 1903, when she and Franklin were courting, to visit his parents at James and Sara’s summer cottage.
-Eleanor was nineteen.
-In her will, Mrs. Hartman Kuhn, fond of Eleanor, gave Franklin’s mother the right to purchase the Kuhn (now Roosevelt) Cottage for the young couple.
+Eleanor Roosevelt first came to Campobello in 1903 when she and Franklin were courting; she was just nineteen.
+They stayed with Franklin’s mother, Sara, in the James and Sara Roosevelt Cottage.
+In her will, Mrs. Hartman Kuhn, fond of Eleanor, gave Franklin’s mother the right to purchase the Kuhn (now Roosevelt) Cottage for Franklin and Eleanor.
 Sara did this and the cottage became Eleanor’s own to furnish and run.
-She made it into a summer destination for both family and friends.

-After 1921, Franklin did not return to Campobello until 1933.
-Eleanor came back in 1925, with the children and with friends.
-She loved the peace and quiet of Campobello - the salt air, the lack of telephones, and even the fog.
-She once wrote, “Fog is nice if you know a place and are with someone you like.
+"Fog is nice if you know a place and are with someone you like.
 It is like a winter storm.
-It shuts you in and gives you a close and intimate feeling and adds to the joy of your fire.”
+It shuts you in and gives you a close and intimate feeling and adds to the joy of your fire." - Franklin D. Roosevelt